elastisys/compliantkubernetes/docs/user-guide/troubleshooting.md

 ---
-description: Troubleshooting help for Application Developers on Elastisys Compliant Kubernetes, the security-hardened Kubernetes distribution
+description: Troubleshooting help for Application Developers on Welkin, the security-hardened Kubernetes distribution
 search:
   boost: 2
 tags: